What is Acquisition Structure?

 Acquisition structure is defined as the general framework or arrangement upon which the acquisition of a company will be organized.
 The acquisition structure basically breaks down the enterprise value of the company into the non-cash and cash consideration components.
 Non-cash consideration may comprise vendor takebacks, rolled equity, earnouts, etc.

-Additionally, the acquisition structure also specifies whether the acquisition transaction is an asset or share deal, the assets that will be included and those that will not be excluded, any stock options, post-acquisition arrangements, and any other conditions that would exert an effect on the seller and the buyer.
+Additionally, the acquisition structure also specifies whether the acquisition transaction is an asset or share deal, the assets that will be included and those that will not be included, any stock options, post-acquisition arrangements, and any other conditions that would exert an effect on the seller or the buyer.
 The structure of an acquisition arrangement may be different depending on the immediate and long-term objectives of the involved parties.

 Types of Acquisition Structures

 There are normally three alternatives in relation to structuring a merger or acquisition deal:

 In a stock purchase, the buyer acquires the stock of the target company from its stockholders.
 The target company will remain intact, but it will now be under new ownership.
 The purchaser acquires all or the majority of the seller’s voting shares.
 The buyer fundamentally now owns all the assets and liabilities of the seller.
 The purchaser needs to negotiate the representations and warranties regarding the assets and liabilities of the business to ensure that the target company is accurately and completely understood.